Rooster212/roosdotclick/content/posts/vlans_and_proxmox.md

 iface eno1 inet manual

 # All new/modified stuff below here

+iface eno1.53 inet manual

-auto vmbr0.53
+auto vmbr0v53
-iface vmbr0.53 inet static
+iface vmbr0v53 inet static
         address 192.168.53.11/24
         gateway 192.168.53.1

-auto vmbr0
-iface vmbr0 inet static
-        bridge-ports eno1
+        bridge-ports eno1.53
         bridge-stp off
         bridge-fd 0
         bridge-vlan-aware yes
-        bridge-vids 2-4094 # If I want to limit my VLANs, I could do 53 61 to limit to 53 and 61 for my VMs.
+        # If I want to limit VLANs, I can use the line below.
+        # bridge-vids 2-4094
 ```

 Then, I rebooted the node.

+## Fixing the cluster

+As a noob, I set my IPs up after I clustered. **This was a mistake**.
+Do it after.

+If you're like me and need to fix it, I had to do a bit of research and tried a couple of things but none of it worked for me.
+You might have better luck but I ended up starting over on the nodes I'd already setup.